This article has links to products and services we love, which we may make commission from.

 Victoria Street is said to have inspired Harry Potter’s Diagon Alley!
 The buildings are brightly coloured and there is a lovely terrace above.

-- Mariachi Restaurant – Mexican
+- Mariachi Restaurant – Mexican, features in our best Mexican restaurants in Edinburgh guide

 - The Grain Store – Intimate